RGLab/cytoqc/readme.md

     ## cytoqc data:
     ## 21 samples

-## The basic workflow can be summarised as four steps:
+## The basic workflow can be summarised as three steps:

 1.  check

+The consistency of markers, keywords and gating schemes.

 2.  match

+Inconsistent annotations to their nearest correct samples.

 3.  fix

+The inconsistent samples.

 ### 1\.
 Check the consistency across samples